plus3it/spel/README.md

 **Please note:** the RPM-manifests published to this directory are generated for the AWS (CONUS) commercial regions.
-Due to potential deltas between the repositositories used for the commercial and govcloud regions, there _may_ also exist deltas between what is found in the manifests in this project and the version-numbers found in the GovCloud region AMIs.
+Due to potential deltas between the repositories used for the commercial and govcloud regions, there _may_ also exist deltas between what is found in the manifests in this project and the version-numbers found in the GovCloud region AMIs.